Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Action Execution

 \subsubsection{Action Policy}

-At this level, personalization manifests as a bias over execution choices, spanning both tool utilization and higher-level action decisions.
-PEToolLLaMA \cite{xu2025petoolllm} is an early effort that formalizes personalized tool learning from interaction history, constructs a tool-use dataset with diverse user preferences, and trains models to improve personalized tool selection.
-In the web-agent setting, PUMA \cite{cai2025large} adopts a similar preference-aware learning strategy, showing that personalization can also shape action choices during web navigation and task completion.
-ToolSpectrum \cite{cheng2025toolspectrum} further incorporates user profiles together with environmental context, indicating that context-aware conditioning can improve user-aligned tool utilization.
-Beyond selecting appropriate tools, ColorAgent \cite{li2025coloragent} learns to proactively engage the user to clarify ambiguous intentions or incomplete instructions.
-Moving beyond tool invocation, ValuePilot \cite{luo2025valuepilot} studies action-level decision making under user values, where agents evaluate and select actions according to user value preferences to produce context-sensitive and individualized choices.
+At this level, personalization manifests as a bias over functionally valid execution choices, spanning both tool utilization and higher-level action selection.
+PEToolLLaMA \cite{xu2025petoolllm} formalizes personalized tool learning from interaction history and trains models to improve preference-aware tool selection.
+In web-agent settings, PUMA \cite{cai2025large} adopts a similar preference-aware learning strategy, while ToolSpectrum \cite{cheng2025toolspectrum} further conditions tool use on both user profiles and environmental context.
+Beyond tool invocation, ValuePilot \cite{luo2025valuepilot} studies action-level decision making under user values, showing that execution choices can be guided by individualized value preferences.
+In cases of ambiguity, action policy may also involve proactive clarification.
+For example, ColorAgent \cite{li2025coloragent} learns to engage the user when intentions or instructions are incomplete before committing to an execution choice.